Average Handle Time: Strategies for Improving AHT in Your Call Center

 • Better Customer Experience: An optimized AHT means efficient problem-solving, leading to a satisfying overall experience without making customers feel hurried.

-Not every call center adequately tracks AHT.
+Not every call center adequately measures or tracks AHT.
 Consistent and precise methods for tracking talk time, hold time, and post-call work are a priority here.

 Data Collection